Superradiant phase transitions in one-dimensional correlated Fermi gases with cavity-induced umklapp scattering: Phase diagram

 The linearized RG equations can be derived in the following forms,

-which allows us to plot the phase diagram on the plane of $z_{\parallel}$-$z_{\perp}$ like the ordinary SG model, as shown in Fig.~\ref{Fig:PD}.
+which allows us to plot the phase diagram on the plane of $z_{\parallel}$-$z_{\perp}$ like the ordinary local SG model~\cite{gogolin2004bosonization}, as shown in Fig.~\ref{Fig:PD}.
 The quantity $C=z_{\perp}-z_{\parallel}^{2}$ is invariant along the renormalization flow.
-The phase boundary is a quadratic curve [see the red dashed curve in Fig.~\ref{Fig:PD}].